The Texan (TV series)

 The Texan is a Western television series starring film and television actor Rory Calhoun, which aired on the CBS television network from 1958 to 1960.

-Plot
+Synopsis

 Rory Calhoun plays gunman Bill Longley, "The Texan," who travels across Texas from town to town in the wake of the Civil War.
 His reputation as a gunfighter precedes him and often brings trouble wherever he ends up next.
+Mario Alcalde played as Yellow Hawk from 1959.
+Duncan Lamont played as David MacMorris in its final season.
+His character was known as Mac.